RubenvanGemeren/ID2223-Scalable-Machine-Learning/README.md

 # ID2223-Scalable-Machine-Learning

+# Lab 1 - Air Quality Prediction Service

 This assignment implements a air quality prediction service for the centre of Rotterdam using publicly available sensor and weather data using https://aqicn.org/api/ and https://open-meteo.com/.
 Using [Hopsworks](https://app.hopsworks.ai) to orchestrate and manage feature groups and prediction models.
 A Extreme boosted gradient model is used for predictions.
 The first image shows the predicted air quality for the next 7 days ([see image one](air_quality_prediction_service/ch03/docs/air_quality_model/assets/images/pm25_forecast.png)).
 The second image shows the predicted air quality with the actual air quality observed that day ([see image two](air_quality_prediction_service/ch03/docs/air_quality_model/assets/images/pm25_hindcast.png)).

-The project consists of 4 notebooks:
+Lab 1 consists of 4 notebooks:

 ## Backfill